haguettaz/rusty-snn/README.md

-# ⚡️piking Neural Network (SNN) - A Rust Implementation 🦀
+# ⚡️piking Neural Network - A Rust Implementation 🦀

 We consider (continuous-time) spiking neural networks and their use as robust memorizers of arbitrary spike trains.
 For details, we refer to [Aguettaz and Loeliger, 2024](https://arxiv.org/abs/2408.01166).